 Rainwater fittings

 Repair category 2

 Notes There is evidence of corrosion which may result in leakage.

 Main walls

 Repair category 2

-Notes The stonework generally appeared in fair condition commensurate with age although some weathering/erosion evident.
+Notes The stonework generally appeared to be in fair condition commensurate with age although some weathering/erosion was noted.